Custom Web Design Vs. Website Templates

 With the full support of an expert team, you can rest assured knowing that your website will be kept up to date, with technical issues solved if and when they arise.

 Having a professional team on hand also means that their watchful eyes will look out for changes to search engine algorithms (namely Google), and update your site accordingly.

 What is a website template?

 A website template is a premade webpage, or group of webpages, for which the visual elements and layout have already been designed.

-All you need to do is purchase your template (though some are free, depending on the platform you use), edit the content, maybe change around some colours and images, and voila!
+All you need to do is purchase your template (though some are free, depending on the platform you use), edit the content, maybe change some colours and images, and voila!
 Just like that, you’ve got your very own website.

 Website templates are certainly much more cost-effective than custom web design and website builds.
 Because the page(s) have already been designed and are open to everyone, there isn’t any design or development work requiring an additional fee.

 Prepare to be ordinary

 With very little room to move, alter or enhance the design (in fact, none at all), your site will look just like everyone else’s who has chosen to use the same template as you.
 Be prepared, as one day you may just stumble across another business’ site looking suspiciously identical to yours.